Arizona Leisure - Vacation Guide

 By Tony Subia

-Photo of Scholz Lake, Flagstaff ArizonaScholz Lake Sunset in Flagstaff. © Logan Brumm
+Scholz Lake sunset near Flagstaff ArizonaScholz Lake Sunset in Flagstaff. © Logan Brumm

 Mention Arizona and people conjure-up images of cactus and hot desert.
 Not in Flagstaff.
-This is cool high mountain country.
-At an elevation of about 7,000 feet, Flagstaff features thick forests, bounding wildlife and sky blue mountain lakes all back-dropped by the San Francisco Peaks, the highest mountain range in Arizona at 12,633 feet.
+It is a cool mountain destination in Northern Arizona, set at about 7,000 feet beneath the San Francisco Peaks, the highest mountain range in Arizona at 12,633 feet.
+Known for pine forests, four-season outdoor recreation, Northern Arizona University, Route 66 history and easy access to the Grand Canyon, Flagstaff offers a completely different Arizona experience than the desert cities to the south.
 Combined with its high elevation and low humidity, Flagstaff, Arizona is definitely a four-season, all year vacation paradise with all the outdoor adventure you can handle.

 Flagstaff Area Peaks